nuls-io/devsite/docs/Guide/g_create_node.md

 For test, you wait.
 It's going to be at least one or two hours. ***

 For the mainnet, you can download the "Data Package" from the same link as you used for your node/wallet download: [GitHub](https://github.com/nuls-io/nuls-v2/releases).
-This will help to speed up the synchronization process.
-Copy this file inside directory created in step 7] and uncompress it
+This will significantly speed up the synchronization process.